vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 sutaśatam. lebhe nr.po ’śvapatir vaivasvatād yad guṇoditam |

-tatpras¯utā duritavr.ttirudho mukharāh. ks.itīśāh. ks.atārayah. k 3 k
+tatprasūtā duritavr.ttirudho mukharāh. ks.itīśāh. ks.atārayah. k 3 k

 The Mukhara kings, who destroyed their enemies and stopped evil doing, descended from that eminent century of sons which king Aśvapati obtained from Vaivasvata.
 (3)